mz0/ansible-digitalocean/README.md

 * put your username & password in a file like [doc/aruba-secrets.ini](doc/aruba-secrets.ini)

 * `listsrv-A.yml` lets you check ArubaCloud server status, queued task and its progress.

+* "Smart server" has Swap space pre-allocated as LVMs LV.
+We [reclaim this space](tasks/reclaim-swrsvd.yml)

 Issues:
 -----